 Filing and paying PAYE

 You will have to file an Employer Annual Return online.
 This replaces the previous paper forms P35 and P14.
-If you have 50 or more employees you must also file a number of ‘in-year’ forms online (that is, forms that are not filed on annual dates but are required only in certain circumstances).
+You must also file a number of ‘in-year’ forms online (that is, forms that are not filed on annual dates but are required only in certain circumstances).
 These include P45 and P46.

 National Insurance Contributions